ibm-cloud-docs/sell/service-broker.md

                    "id": "ibmcloud-link-alias",
                    "name": "ibmcloud-alias",
                    "free": true,
-                   "description": "The {{site.data.keyword.Bluemix_notm}} alias plan used for linking."
+                   "description": "The IBM Cloud alias plan used for linking."
                }
                ]
        }]